Which Canon RF wide angle lens to choose?

 |

-Let’s end this article, for the moment, with the last one that can be considered as a wide-angle lens on a full frame camera, namely, the Canon RF 24mm f/1.8.
-This lens, stabilized (5 stops) but not tropicalized, is advertised as a macro lens even if it is not quite true as it only reaches a 0.5x magnification ratio (not 1:1).
+Let’s end this full-frame section, for now, with the last lens that can be considered a wide-angle option on a full-frame camera: the Canon RF 24mm f/1.8.
+This lens is stabilized (5 stops) but not weather-sealed.
+It is advertised as a macro lens, although it only reaches a 0.5x magnification ratio rather than true 1:1 macro.
 This 24mm is in the same range as the existing 35mm, 50mm and 85mm f/1.8-2 Canon RF.
 Of course, at list price, you can forget about the lens hood and the carrying pouch.

 If we look at build quality, it is on par with the entry-level 16, 35, 50 and 85mm.
 It is a rather well built (but plastic) lens, obviously not as polished as the L series.
-The lens is very compact with only 270g and a 6,3cm lenght.
+The lens is very compact, weighing only 270g and measuring 6.3cm in length.
 Focusing distance is 14cm, which allows to get very close to your subjects.
 As far as build construction is concerned, it’s the classic 2 switches-AF/MF and another one to turn on/off the stabilizer (IS)-, a rather soft-focus ring, and a notched control ring with the brand’s classic diamond texture.
 The latter is customizable through the body.
 It’s worth pointing out that the lens extends slightly when focusing at very close range.
 It also has a special coating to reduce flare.

 Image quality is excellent at full aperture and in the center of the image.
 However, it is less so, around the edges and the extremes.
 Closing at f/2.8 and then at f/5.6 provides fully homogeneous images.
 As with the Canon 16mm, 14-35mm and others, don’t be fooled by the editing imposed by Canon’s body which automatically corrects optical defects.
 Vignetting and distortion are huge, much stronger than with the lenses mentioned above.
 In JPEG, it will be managed by the camera but in RAW, it must be corrected.
 The results for macro appear to be quite good and allow for nice details of close subjects.
 AF is good without being exceptional, particularly if subjects move too fast.